IBM-Bluemix-Docs/mobilepush/push_iam.md

 }
 ```

-Upon generating the access token using the preceding curl command, you may now operate the Rest API’s by passing the ‘Bearer <value of access_token>’ in the Authorization header
+Upon generating the access token using the preceding curl command, you may now operate the Rest API’s by passing the `Bearer <value of access_token>` in the Authorization header

 For example: